We are open for care from 7am to 6pm Monday - Friday.

 We believe in the support of local farmers and commit to providing local, seasonal and, when possible, organic fruits and vegetables.
 We provide AM and PM snacks that consist of two food groups (ex. fruit and grain, cheese and crackers, yogurt and berries, hardboiled egg and fruit, fresh-baked good which includes both food groups).
 We provide lunch that includes a fruit, vegetable, grain, protein, and dairy item.
 We provide organic whole cow's milk to children over one year.
 If your child is not eating table food, you must provide all puréed food and infant cereal in a clean serving-size bowl labeled with your child's name very clearly marked in permanent black ink for each feeding.
 If your child is not eating table food, bring formula and breast milk in a clean, sanitized bottle with your child's name very clearly marked in permanent black ink for each feeding.
 Formula will be reconstituted and ready for feeding.
 The bottles will be individually warmed in a warming pot and fed on demand.
 All children under 12 months are held while bottle fed.
-A lunch menu will be sent to you via e-mail.
-It is our hope that through positive encouragement and peer socializing, children will eat all of the foods provided.
+A lunch menu is posted on our kitchen blog It is our hope that through positive encouragement and peer socializing, children will eat all of the foods provided.
 As part of our commitment, the owner of Growing Seeds Learning Community has created a farm in Corbett, OR to help provide food for the community: natural, pasture-raised animals and fresh, organic fruits and vegetables.

 No. If your child has an allergy to any of the food provided by the Center, you must bring alternative food.
 It is your responsibility to read the menu, ask questions about what we offer, and communicate with your child's teacher about alternative foods.

 A large component of our program is learning about life cycles by giving children hands-on experiences with living things.